George M. Keim

-George May Keim (March 23, 1805 – June 10, 1861) was a Democratic member of the U.S. House of Representatives from Pennsylvania.
+George May Keim (March 23, 1805 – June 10, 1861) was a 19th-century American lawyer and politician who for three terms was a Democratic member of the U.S. House of Representatives from Pennsylvania from 1838 to 1843.

 Biography

-George May Keim (uncle of William High Keim), was born in Reading, Pennsylvania.
+George May Keim (uncle of William High Keim) was born in Reading, Pennsylvania.
 He attended Princeton College, studied law, was admitted to the bar in 1826 and commenced practice in Reading.

-He was a major general of militia.
-He was a delegate to the State constitutional convention of 1837 and 1838.
+He was a major general of militia and also served as a delegate to the State constitutional convention of 1837 and 1838.